dannypage/warmup/HELLO.md

  3. Feature: The method used to determine the residuals above with respect to the training load is piecewise.
   - Devise a better strategy to determine the residual value for a given training load based on the provided table.- Devise a way to easily toggle between these strategies from within your code
   - document how to make that change in your hello file.
  4. Fix: The sparkline charts on the dashboard are very, very wrong.
-Fix 'em.
+Fix 'em. -- *Fixed heights.
+Check values.*
  5. Fix: The dashboard can load much faster.
 Use the profiler (top left corner) to diagnose the problem.
- 6. Fix: `player.training_loads.where(date: date).first.value` in `app/views/dashboard/index.html.erb`?
+ 6. Fix: `player.training_loads.where(date: date).first.value` in `app/views/dashboard/index.html.erb`